On residual domination and types orthogonal to the value group: Introduction

+This theorem relies on descent results of \cite{descent} for stable domination in arbitrary theories; but, as a corollary, we obtain base change for residual domination (\cref{base change}) even when the residue field is not stable.
+A similar equivalence was proved independently by P. Wang and D. Mutlu \cite{mutlu-wang} for invariant types over models.

-Along the way, we obtain a change of base statement (\emph{cf}. \cref{cor: change of base}) for residual domination in arbitrary henselian valued fields of equicharacteristic zero (possibly with more structure), which follows by applying descent results in \cite{descent} for generically stable types in arbitrary theories.
-We also extend this result for certain valued fields with operators (see \cref{thm: the big equivalence with operators}), under the assumption that the residue field and the value group are stably embedded and orthogonal.
-It encompasses some valued difference fields as in \cite{diffRV}; equicharacteristic zero \(\partial\)-henselian fields with a monotone derivation \cite{Scanlon}, as well as models of \(\Hen_{(0,0)}\) with generic derivations as in \cite{cubides-point} and \cite{ForTer-GenDer}.
+We also extend the equivalence above to valued fields with operators (see \cref{equiv resdom op}).
+This results applies in particular to valued difference fields as in \cite{diffRV}, equicharacteristic zero \(\partial\)-henselian fields with a monotone derivation \cite{Scanlon}, as well as models of \(\Hen_{(0,0)}\) with generic derivations as in \cite{cubides-point} and \cite{ForTer-GenDer}.